kratisto/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_concepts/guide.de-de.md

 > [!primary]
 >
 > VCD on OVHcloud is currently in Alpha phase.
-This guide can evolve and be updated in the future with the advances of our teams in charge of this product.
+This guide can evolve and be updated in the future as our teams continue to develop this product.
 >

 ## Objective